sumukshashidhar/yourbench/prompts/question_generation/single_shot/factual.md

     "kind": "factual",
     "testable_concepts": [
         "quantum entanglement principles",
-        "particle behavior",
+        "particle interdependence",
-        "measurement effects",
-        "quantum computing applications"
+        "quantum state behavior",
+        "distance effects"
     ],
     "potential_question_directions": [
-        "What is quantum entanglement?",
-        "How does entanglement affect particle behavior?",
-        "Why is entanglement important for quantum computing?"
+        "Why do quantum particles remain connected?",
+        "What role does distance play in entanglement?", "How do measurement changes affect entangled particles?", "When does quantum entanglement break down?"
     ],
-    "best_direction": "What defines quantum entanglement at its most basic level?", "comprehension_type": "technical_clarification",
+    "best_direction": "Why can't entangled particles be described independently?", "comprehension_type": "technical_clarification",
     "quality_metrics": {
         "clear_language": true,
         "text_based": true,
         "no_tricks": true
     },
-    "question": "How does the text define quantum entanglement in its most basic form?", "answer": "Quantum entanglement occurs when two particles become connected in such a way that the quantum state of each particle cannot be described independently", "reasoning": "The text provides a fundamental definition of quantum entanglement that serves as the basis for understanding more complex applications", "difficulty": 3,
+    "question": "Why are entangled particles' quantum states impossible to describe independently?", "answer": "Because they become inextricably linked, maintaining their connection even when separated by vast distances", "reasoning": "The text emphasizes the fundamental characteristic of quantum entanglement where particles maintain their interconnected nature regardless of separation, making independent description impossible", "difficulty": 3,
-    "difficulty_justification": "While the concept is technical, the definition is clearly stated and requires understanding of specific terminology", "supporting_quotes": [
+    "difficulty_justification": "While the concept is technical, the explanation of particle interdependence is clearly stated and requires understanding of specific terminology", "supporting_quotes": [
         "Quantum entanglement is a phenomenon where two or more particles become inextricably linked", "Once entangled, the quantum state of each particle cannot be described independently of the other, even when separated by vast distances"
     ],
-    "quote_context": "These quotes provide the fundamental definition of quantum entanglement, with the first establishing the basic concept and the second elaborating on the key characteristic of non-independent states"
+    "quote_context": "These quotes establish both the fundamental linking of particles and the persistence of their connection across distances, explaining why independent description is impossible"
 }
 ```